Final laboratory test

 3. The oxidation is the process of:

-2. donation of electrons, and decreasing the oxidation number;
+2. acceptance of electrons, and increasing the oxidation number;

-3. acceptance of electrons, and decreasing the oxidation number;
+3. donation of electrons, and decreasing the oxidation number;

 5. In the calculation, of oxalic acid factor solution: